nerdyslacker/desktop-web-browsers/README.md

 - [Sidekick Browser](https://www.meetsidekick.com/) - is the best privacy browser with which you can focus, save time and feel safe.
 	- **Engine** - XXX
 	- **Operating System** - Windows, macOS, Linux
-- [Sielo Browser](https://sielo.app/en/index.html) - has all the functionalities of a traditional web browser, but that's not the end!
+- [Sielo Browser](https://sielo.app/en/index.html) **[Archived]** - has all the functionalities of a traditional web browser, but that's not the end!
 No more tabs everywhere, browse differently by using tabs spaces!
 	- **Engine** - Blink
 	- **Operating System** - Windows, macOS, Linux
 - [SigmaOS Browser](https://beta.sigmaos.com/) - two tabs at once.
 Split Screen makes multitasking really easy.
 You never to open more than one browser window again!